What Does Science Say About Ginkgo Biloba’s Health Benefits?

 What are the side effects of Ginkgo Biloba?

 It’s generally well tolerated.
 But a few reported side effects beyond mild ones include nausea, diarrhea, dizziness, and headaches.
-However, it can interact with ‘blood thinner’ medications such as warfarin or diabetes medication.
+However, it can interact with ‘blood thinner’ or diabetes medication.
 So if you are taking prescription medication, please speak to your doctor first.

 References